 Regulation of waste water

-According to the DWS’ Waste Related Water Use Registration Guide, July 2013, waste water generated by milk processing activities is classified as ‘Biodegradable industrial waste water’.
-A slurry pond on a dairy farm falls within the category called Waste Management Facility, which is defined as the disposal of waste or discharge of wastewater to a land-based facility.
+According to the DWS’ Waste Related Water Use Registration Guide, July 2013, wastewater generated by milk processing activities is classified as ‘Biodegradable industrial wastewater’.
+A slurry pond on a dairy farm falls into the category called Waste Management Facility, which is defined as the disposal of waste or discharge of wastewater to a land-based facility.

 How to apply for a Water Use Licence (WUL)

 When a GA does not apply, an application for a WUL has to be submitted to the DWS.
 The following general information is required when applying for the registration and authorisation of water use under the authority of a license: